3 Ways Your Slow Cooker Can Help You Get Healthier

 Pictured Recipe: Slow-Cooker Vegetable Soup

 Trying to lose weight, save money and be healthier?
-If you're committed to even one of these goals, here is a tip for how to get started…use your slow cooker.
+If you're committed to even one of these goals, here is a tip for how to get started…use your slow cooker to make healthy recipes.
 Sound too good to be true?
-Find out how this one handy piece of kitchen equipment can help you meet your diet and health goals.
+Find out how this one handy piece of kitchen equipment can help you meet your weight-loss and health goals.

 How the slow cooker can help: Crock pots lend themselves to stews and other one-pot meals that let you stretch more expensive ingredients, like meat, further.
-You can save $6.45 per month ($78 a year) if you replace 1 pound of boneless, skinless chicken breast [$4.99] with 1 pound boneless, skinless chicken thighs [$3.49] once a week for 30 days.
-Try these Slow–Cooker Recipes for $3 or Less per Serving, such as Rich Chicken Stew and Pulled Pork (pictured).
-Bonus: chances are a slow-cooked meal will yield leftovers (like these Crock Pot Recipes to Cook Once, Eat Twice).
+You can save $6.45 per month ($78 a year) if you replace 1 pound of boneless, skinless chicken breast [$4.99] with 1 pound boneless, skinless chicken thighs [$3.49] once a week.
+Try these Slow–Cooker Recipes for $3 or Less per Serving, such as Rich Chicken Stew and Pulled Pork.
+Or skip the meat entirely and try some vegetarian slow cooker recipes.
+Bonus: chances are a slow-cooked meal will yield leftovers.
 Bring leftovers for lunch the next day and you'll save on lunch money, too!

 Look for a programmable slow cooker: it will cook your meal for a predetermined time and then switch to a "Warm" setting that keeps the food at a safe temperature until you're ready to eat.
 The EatingWell Test Kitchen recommends the Crock-Pot 6-Quart Programmable Slow Cooker.
 Its digital touchpad allows the user to control the heat settings and time the cooking in increments of 30 minutes up to 20 hours.
 Buy it on Amazon for $39.99

 Each product we feature has been independently selected and reviewed by our editorial team.
 If you make a purchase using the links included, we may earn commission.